Monkey

 Arguably the actor most associated with Carry On: 19 appearances, all in leading roles – often as a lecherous womaniser, which caused problems in his private life Click to show or hide the answer

-14 appearances, playing a matron in five of them (Nurse, Doctor, Camping, Again Doctor, Matron).
-Also often played the wife of Sid James's character Click to show or hide the answer
+14 appearances, playing a matron in five of them (Nurse, Doctor, Camping, Again Doctor, Matron); also played a cameo as a nursing sister in Regardless, when Joan Hickson played the Matron.
+Otherwise, often played the wife of Sid James's character Click to show or hide the answer

 Barbara Windsor – arguably the female counterpart to Sid James, as the actress most associated with Carry On – only appeared in nine films (not counting the 1977 compilation That's Carry On!).
 As well as those listed above, Kenneth Connor (17), Peter Butterworth (16), Bernard Bresslaw (14) and Jim Dale (11) all appeared in more Carry On films than Barbara Windsor.